 Fig. 8b.
 General view on the inner pages

 The passport was issued by authorities of the “Hrvatska banovina” (Croatian banovina), a highly autonomous administrative formation established on 26 August 1939, as a compromise solution of the strong tensions between the Serbs and Croats in the between war Yugoslavia.
-It also represented an attempt how to maintain integrity of Yugoslavia in the serious threat of war.
+It also represented an attempt on how to maintain the integrity of Yugoslavia in the serious threat of war.
 The banovina´s territory was not defined on the ethnic or historical base, as its name suggests, but on the confessional one.
-Thus it included all territories with the predominant Roman Catholic population.
+Thus it included all territories with the predominantly Roman Catholic population.
 Thus it also included historical territories of Bosnia and Hercegovina and parts of Vojvodina, but excluded territories inhabited by the Croats accepting Muslim religion living in Bosnia (Fig. 9).
 All texts inclusively of the validity clause (Fig. 10) are only in Croatian.

 Fig. 10.
 The Croatian validity clause of the passport.

 Basing on approval of the Ban´s Administration of the Croatian Banovina of 30 January 1941 No. 12309-I-3-1941 this Collective Travel Document is issued to the Croatian skater Union, namely to the persons given in this list under the ordinal numerals from one to sixteen.
-Validity of this Collective Travel Document expires on 15 February 1941 after return from Germany and Slovakia.
+The validity of this Collective Travel Document expires on 15 February 1941 after return from Germany and Slovakia.
 The travel’s leader is Dr. Krasoje Kamenarović who is provided with travel document issued by this Directory under Pas.(sport) number 4/38.-41., valid until 14 February 1941 for Germany and Slovakia, and Vladimir Šuput, who also has the travel document issued by this Directory on 3 February 1941 with validity until 14 February pas. number 12/152-41 for Germany and back.
 Administration Directory at Zagreb, Zagreb, on 1 February 1941, on behalf administration´s directory, administration commissioner.

-Correspondingly to the political situation and the administrative organization of the then Yugoslavia, the revenue was paid already by stamps with typical Croatian ornaments, but still denominated in Yugoslav dinars (Fig. 11).
-The separate Croatian currency “banica” within the Yugoslavia was still in stage of coins projects, but not introduced.
+Correspondingly to the political situation and the administrative organization of the then Yugoslavia, the revenue was paid already by stamps with typical Croatian ornaments but still denominated in Yugoslav dinars (Fig. 11).
+The separate Croatian currency “banica” within Yugoslavia was still in the stage of coins projects, but not introduced.
 The trip organizers obtained the German vise in the consulate in Zagreb (Fig. 12), but they had to travel to Beograd to Slovak embassy to ask the vise (Fig. 13).
 Also the money they had to change still in a Yugoslav cooperative bank (Fig. 14).
 All these were to be managed within three days.

 Fig. 11.
 Revenue mark of the Hrvatska banovina overprinted on the revenue mark of the